codingnninja/DevRel-How-to-sell-to-developers/README.md

 ## How to read this content

 Read everything on this page to have a general understanding of how to succeed in Developer Relations (DevRel) as a whole.
 However, you can click on "learn more..." at the end of a topic to go deeper into that particular topic.

 ## Background

-It all started on 6th Feb.
-2020 when I was sitting at my table researching more about DevRel challenges.
+It all started on February 6th, 2020 when I was sitting at my table researching more about DevRel challenges.

 Although I had been dabbling into developer relations (DevRel) before then, the talk I had to give at a conference led me to serious research about developer relations.